rcmdnk/footnote-extra/README.md

     And `inline code`.
     {%endfnex%}.

-:X: These multi-line descriptions work well with Kramdwon, while RDiscount may not work well with them.
+:x: These multi-line descriptions work well with Kramdwon, while RDiscount may not work well with them.

 Reference numbers for each footnote are assigned automatically,